-At the start of this year we walked back into the Peruvian Amazon for a month-long immersion, sitting in 16 ceremonies and dieting master plants, respecting the ways of the Shipibo tradition, to deepen our own capacity, soften our nervous systems, and refine how we hold space.
+At the start of this year, we returned to the Peruvian Amazon for a month-long immersion, sitting in 16 ceremonies and dieting traditional master plants to deepen our capacity and explore our inner world.

 We believe in leading from lived experience, not theory.
-These are our reflections from our time in the Jungle.
+Read the Jungle Diaries below.
+Our reflections from our time in the jungle.

 No Going Back to How Things Were